cmu-sei/Vm.Api/README.md

 Have a good idea for a new feature?
 Submit all new feature requests through the [cmu-sei/crucible issue tracker](https://github.com/cmu-sei/crucible/issues).

 Include the reasons why you're requesting the new feature and how it might benefit other Crucible users.

+## License

+Copyright 2021 Carnegie Mellon University.
+See the [LICENSE.md](./LICENSE.md) files for details.